 From there, we went to another bar on West 6th Street.
 This one was a weird combination of arcade, cowboy bar, and steampunk bar.
 The vibe was definitely off.
 I didn’t get a drink here, but did enjoy playing the giant Connect 4 outside (giant things is a recurring theme of the weekend).
 We closed out the bar and went home around 2am.
 Before going to bed, we decided to rally tomorrow for Franklin BBQ, Austin’s most famous BBQ joint and considered the best bbq restaurant in America according to many sources.

-We somehow woke up at 6:15 AM and after quickly getting ready, drove to Franklin in East Austin.
+Somehow we woke up at 6:15 AM and after quickly getting ready, drove to Franklin BBQ in East Austin.
 There, we saw a line of at least 50 people sitting in lawn chairs.
 We got in line and waited in our lawn chairs.
 We waited.

 And we waited.

 Finally at 11AM, we were told that the restaurant was opening.
 Everyone put their lawn chairs in their cars or away and moved towards the door.
 After another hour and a half of standing in line, we got up to the counter to order at around 12:30.
 All the meats were listed by the pound.
 I ordered a half-pound of brisket, 4 ribs, and a t-shirt.
 The total cost was about $60… Then we sat down and indulged.